teslamotors/react-native-camera-kit/README.md

 ## Permissions

-You must use a separate library for prompt the user for permissions before rendering the `Camera` component.
+You must use a separate library for prompting the user for permissions before rendering the `<Camera .../>` component.
 We recommend zoontek's library, react-native-permissions: https://github.com/zoontek/react-native-permissions#ios-flow